How to Draw ER Diagram ??

 Step 6: Identify the constraints on the entities.

 Cardinality Constraints : Relationship Cardinality Reason 1.
 Works_For N:1 Since N employees Works_For a Department.
 2. Works_On M:N Since different employees works on different projects.
 3. Control 1:N Since a department Controls a number of projects.
 4. Dependents_Of 1:N Since each Dependents has name, age and relationship to the employee.

 Incoming search terms:

-- www edugrabs com/how to draw er diagram
+- how to draw er diagram

-- steps required in ER diagram
+- steps in drawing er diagram

-- Steps for drawing ER diagram
+- steps to drawing an ER diagram